coalitiontech/documentation-template/docs/category.md

 You can see all the available filters going to the 'Filtering' settings in BigCommerce by selecting 'All filters'.
 You can then select the filters you want to show on the category page.

-For more information about the filters see the <a href="https://support.bigcommerce.com/s/article/Product-Filtering-Settings" target="_blank">BigCommerce documentation</a>.
+For more information about the filters, see the <a href="https://support.bigcommerce.com/s/article/Product-Filtering-Settings" target="_blank">BigCommerce documentation</a>.

 ## Products
 It lists all the products in the category.